Consensys/doc.goquorum/docs/HowTo/Use/node_network_migration.md

 1. Update networking configuration in the `static-nodes.json` of all Nodes with the right accessible IP and Ports for each node.

-1. Start Node A.
+1. Start Node A. The nodes should be able to connect with the peers.

+    In the `geth` console, run:

+    ```js
+    admin.peers
+    ```

-    The nodes should be able to connect with the peers and the `admin.peers` command should show the connections between Node A and other nodes (B and C).
+    It will return the current connections between the Node A and Node B/C.